KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 Here are some test results:

-- _Issue: No image found._ - No image means no image on the web page.
+- _No image found._ - No image means no image on the web page.
-- _Issue: package.json issue: No license field._ - No license field means no image on the web page.
+- _package.json issue: No license field._ - No license field means no image on the web page.
-- _Issue: package.json issue: license should be a valid SPDX license expression_ - No license field means no image on the web page.
+- _package.json issue: license should be a valid SPDX license expression_ - No license field means no image on the web page.
-- _Issue: There is no `package.json`.
+- _There is no `package.json`.
 We need this file to gather information about the module._ - Incorrectly spelled license name means no image on the web page.
-- _Issue: Found directory `node_modules`.
+- _Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`._
 - _Deprecated: Found 'omxplayer' in file `node_helper.js`: Try to replace it with `vlc`._
 - _Recommendation: Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch._
 - _Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module._